Xbox

-Xbox is a video gaming brand that consists of four main home video game console lines, as well as applications (video games), the streaming service Xbox Cloud Gaming, and online services such as the Xbox network and Xbox Game Pass.
-The brand is owned by Microsoft Gaming, a division of Microsoft.
+Xbox (stylized in all caps) is a video gaming brand that consists of four main home video game console lines, as well as the streaming service Xbox Cloud Gaming, and online services such as the Xbox network and Xbox Game Pass.
+The brand is owned by the namesake division of Microsoft.

 The brand was first introduced in the United States in November 2001, with the launch of the original Xbox console.
 The Xbox branding was formerly, from 2012 to 2015, used as Microsoft's digital media entertainment brand replacing Zune.
 In 2022, Microsoft expanded its gaming business and reorganized Xbox to become part of its newly formed Microsoft Gaming division.
-Under Microsoft Gaming, Xbox's first-party publishers are Xbox Game Studios, ZeniMax Media (Bethesda Softworks), and Activision Blizzard (Activision, Blizzard Entertainment, and King), who own numerous studios and successful franchises.

 The original device was the first video game console offered by an American company after the Atari Jaguar stopped sales in 1996.
 It reached over 24 million units sold by May 2006.
 Microsoft's second console, the Xbox 360, was released in 2005 and has sold 86 million units as of October 2015.
 The third console, the Xbox One, was released in November 2013 and has sold 58 million units.
 The fourth line of Xbox consoles, the Xbox Series X and Series S, were released in November 2020.
-The head of Xbox is Phil Spencer, who succeeded former head Marc Whitten in late March 2014.
+The head of Xbox is Asha Sharma, who succeeded former head Phil Spencer following his retirement in February 2026.